mkuthan/mkuthan.github.io/source/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.markdown

 ## Under The Hood

 Kafka Stream DSL is quite descriptive, isn't it?
-Especially developers with strong functional programming skills appreciate overall design.
+Especially developers with strong functional programming skills appreciate the overall design.
 But you will shortly see how much unexpected traffic to Kafka cluster is generated during runtime.

-I like numbers so estimate the traffic, based on real clickstream ingestion platform I develop on daily basis:
+I like numbers so let's estimate the traffic, based on real clickstream ingestion platform I develop on daily basis:

 * 1 kB - average page view size
 * 600 B - average event size